 At least one image – usually the featured image – should contain your main keyword in the alt text, even if it doesn’t fit in naturally.

-8. Insert a Handful of Internal and Outbound Links Throughout Your Post
+8. Insert Internal and External Links

 There are 2 types of links you’ll have in your post for blog SEO: